SilkRose/Pony/src/stories/darling-and-date/01-announce-and-ask.md

 “Thanks,” Pinkie said, smiling as she worked.

-“Last question, I swear, did you know she had feelings for you before you asked her out?”
+“Last question, I swear, you said you thought she liked you before you asked her, what were the signs?”
 Rainbow asked.

-“At the time, I had suspicions, but I didn’t know if they were real or just me wanting them to be.
-The only way to know is to ask.
-Now, looking back, I can easily tell they were real, they way she smiled at me changed, it was more radiant.
-She wanted to do more stuff together.
-I’d catch her staring, then looking away when I noticed.
-She even started blushing around me, rarely.
+"The way she acted changed, we spent more time together, her smile was more radiant.
+Our hugs were longer, she hugged me tighter.
+I'd catch her starring then looking away when I noticed.
+She even blushed around me a few times.
+Looking back now it is all so clear, but at the time I didn't know if they were real or just my imagination wanting them to be real," Pinkie said.

 “Thanks, Pinkie, you’ve helped me a lot and given me a lot to think about,” Rainbow said.